Edited by George5 Of course, I had to mess with it. Therefore all mistakes my fault.

 I was not a happy camper, first and foremost because she did not discuss it, and then because of the way she just shoved the decision in my face.
 I moved to the cottage for a month without telling her I was leaving.

 I returned to collect the rest of my stuff, and Cathy was there.
 She was not happy.
 When I told her why I left, she broke down and asked me to forgive her ‘bitchiness’.
-I said the damage had been done if she kept the appointment, and that I was only here to collect the things that I did not get when I left.
+I said the damage had been done so she could keep the appointment, and that I was only here to collect the things that I did not get when I left.

 Cathy looked like she had not had any sleep.
 I did not help when I told her to start.
 I was a ‘liittlle’ abrupt.

 Cathy looked down at the table for a second and then started.
 “I don’t want to have any children.
 I don’t think I would be a good mom.
 I saw and was the recipient of some poor parenting, and I would not want any kid to go through what I did.
-My mother was a bitch, she drove everyone including my father away, and then took it out on me and my sister.
-You never knew I had a sister, she committed suicide when she was 12 and Mother took that out on me too.
-I was only 15 and she acted like I gave her the razor blades and mother’s sleeping pills.
+My mother was a bitch; she drove everyone including my father away, and then took it out on me and my sister.
+You never knew I had a sister; she committed suicide when she was 12 and mother took that out on me too.
+I was only 15 and mother acted as if I gave her the razor blades and mother’s sleeping pills.
 I ran away from home 4 times before I finally went to college.
 I went home that summer and mother started right back in again.
 When John asked me to marry him I saw it as a chance to escape.
 I loved him, but not as a lifetime commitment.
 I told my mother I did not even want her at the wedding.
 She kicked me out.”